gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 ## Open issues

 - Add output file and object file properties to static binaries.
+- Use a separate output directory for each binary.
 - Allow `StaticLibraryBinary` instances to be added manually.
 - Need to consume locally and between projects and between builds.
 - Need separate compiler and linker options for building shared and static library.
 - Need shared compiler and linker options for building shared and static library.
 - Can in theory share the compile task between a static library and an executable built from the same source.
+- Need to be able to use a static library binary as input to another binary.

+# Allow customisation of binaries

+This story introduces a lifecycle task for each binary, to allow tasks to be wired into the graph for a given binary.

+- Change `Binary` to extend `Buildable`.
+- Change `NativeComponent` so that it no longer extends `Buildable`.
+- Change the binaries plugin to add a lifecycle task called `${binary.name}`
+- Change the cpp plugin to rename the link tasks for a binary to `link${binary.name}`.
+- Change `DefaultClassDirectoryBinary` to implement `getBuildDependencies()` (it has an empty implementation).
+- Change `CppPlugin` so that the install task uses the executable binary as input, rather than depend on the link task.

+Note: There is a breaking change here, as the link task for a given binary has been renamed.

+## Open issues

+- Allow customisation of binary output file
+- Allow customisation of binary object file directory
+- Allow customisation of binary compiler args and linker args
+- Allow customisation of component compiler args and linker args
+- Separate out the args passed to the linker and to the static library bundler.
+- Allow navigation from a `Binary` to the tasks associated with the binary.
+- Add a hook to allow the generated compiler and linker command-line options to be tweaked before forking.
+- Add an `InstallExecutable` task type and use this to install an executable.

+# Allow binaries to be used as input to other binaries

+- Add link dependencies to binaries.
+This is resolved to determine which dependencies to link against.
+- Infer incoming libraries from component dependencies.
+- Add a sample that demonstrates how to link a static library into an executable.
+- Use `.lib` as input for shared and static libs on windows + visual c++
+- Use `.so`/`.dll` and `.a` as input for shared and static libs for gcc
+- Use `.dll` or `.so` to install an executable, but not `.a`.
+Need transitive runtime dependencies of libs.
+- Remove wiring of link dependencies from CppPlugin.
+- Allow a `Binary` to be attached to a publication.
+- Move Component and Binary interfaces to new packages.

 # Compile C source files using the C compiler